Jagmeet Singh: 2019 federal election

+The NDP entered the campaign for the 2019 federal election with polling that suggested it was at risk of losing official party status, and even possibly being eclipsed by the Green Party, having already lost the riding of Nanaimo—Ladysmith to Green candidate Paul Manly in a by-election.
+This followed a by-election loss to the Liberals in Mulcair's vacated seat of Outremont, with most polls showing the NDP was vulnerable to a wipe out in Quebec.
+The NDP also saw low fundraising numbers during his tenure.

+Singh was widely credited to have performed well in the English language debate on October 7, improving the poll numbers for both himself and his party.
+This followed positive coverage of his campaign, especially with regard to his handling of racial issues, when compared to the other party leaders.

 On October 21, 2019, Singh was re-elected to the Burnaby South riding.
 The NDP won 24 seats, down from 44 seats at the 2015 election.
 However, the incumbent Trudeau Liberal government failed to retain its majority, allowing the NDP to share the balance of power in Parliament.
 It was the lowest seat count for the NDP since 2004, and the party was passed by the Bloc Québécois as the third-largest parliamentary party.
 The NDP lost all but one of its seats in Quebec, where it was suggested that Singh's Sikhism may have been negatively received by voters in the context of the Quebec ban on religious symbols.

 During the election a man in Montreal, Quebec, told Singh to cut off his turban to look more Canadian during a campaign stop.
 Singh replied that Canadians "look like all sorts of people" before walking off.

 43rd Canadian Parliament

 On June 17, 2020, Singh was removed from the House of Commons for the rest of the day after he called Bloc Québécois MP Alain Therrien a "racist" and refused to apologize when Therrien was the sole member to prevent unanimous consent on the second motion concluding systemic racism and discrimination in the Royal Canadian Mounted Police (RCMP) prior to the completion of the public inquiry from Singh's first motion.